Zag-Research/Zag-Smalltalk/Documentation/Execution.md

  6. the method is not found, so create a Message object, set C to T and go back to 3 with the selector set to `doesNotUnderstand:` - we're guaranteed to find something on this go-round because `Object` implements `doesNotUnderstand:`.

 This is not the whole story for 2 reasons:
- 1. Some messages such as `ifTrue:ifFalse:` and `whileTrue:` and related messages are recognized by the compiler, and are turned into conditional byte code sequences.
+ 1. Some messages such as `ifTrue:ifFalse:` and `whileTrue:` and related messages are recognized by the compiler, and are turned into conditional byte code sequences, as an optimization.
  2. After the lookup described above, the target method is cached in the calling code, so the next time we do the lookup we should be very fast.
-This gets complicated because there could be objects from another class in a subsequent lookup, so somewhat complex mechanisms are used to save the multiple method targets.
+This gets complicated because there could be objects from a different class in a subsequent lookup, so somewhat complex mechanisms are used to save the multiple method targets.

  See:
  - [Inline caching](https://en.wikipedia.org/wiki/Inline_caching)